Azure/azure-rest-api-specs/specification/communication/data-plane/Sms/readme.md

  - code: LroExtension
    from: communicationservicessms.json
    reason: Lro attribute was not part of any previous version.
 Trying to add it signals breaking changes and requires adding operation-location, etc.
- - code: IntegerTypeMustHaveFormat
-   from: communicationservicessms.json
-   reason: Integer type for HttpStatusCode was not part of any previous version.
-Trying to add it signals breaking changes.
  - code: XmsEnumValidation
    from: communicationservicessms.json
    reason: In the stable version repeatabilityResult has enum with accepted/rejected.
 Also SDK generation of SmsSendResponseItemRepeatabilityResult will fail without it.